Can you become immune to the coronavirus?

 Increasing immunity in the community is also the way the epidemic ends: With fewer and fewer people to infect, the coronavirus will lose its foothold, and even the most vulnerable citizens will be more isolated from the threat.

 Immunity can also bring early treatment.
-Antibodies collected from the bodies they have recovered from can be used to help those struggling with the disease caused by the coronavirus, called Covid-19.
+Antibodies collected from the bodies from which they have been recovered can be used to help those struggling with the disease caused by the coronavirus, called COVID-19.

 "It is a trial for people who are in serious condition, but the New York State Department of Health has been working on this with some of the best health care agencies in New York, and we think it is promising," Cuomo said. .